Famous for its beaches, Fuerteventura has much more to it than just sand – from international cuisine to high-street shopping.

 Surfers descend on the island for its world-famous waves, where both novices and experts can hone their skills.
-Stay on dry land with biking, tennis and golf on offer.
+If you want to stay on dry land there's biking, tennis and golf on offer.
 Head to the Oasis Park to get up close to exotic animals like meerkats, giraffes and hippos.

 You might come back with suitcases fuller than when you left.
 Look out for the Centro Comercials – or shopping centres – dotted around the island, from El Campanario in Corralejo to Atlántico in Costa Caleta.
 Jandia’s main street is another great spot to find a bargain, with boutiques and electronic stores.

-In Corralejo, the so-called Music Square hosts live bands and entertainers most nights.
-Bars around the square make for a perfect front-row seat.
+In Corralejo, the so-called Music Square hosts live bands and entertainers most nights, with bars around the square making for a perfect front-row seat.
 There are clubs for late-night partygoers here, too, with more in Costa Calma, Costa Caleta and Jandia.

 Fuerteventura is located in the Atlantic Ocean, 100 kilometres from the coast of Africa, and is the second largest of the Canary Islands.
 The airport is situated just five kilometres away from the capital city of Puerto del Rosario.